Why I don't use Google Chrome or other browsers besides Opera

 If you open many tabs it becomes impossible to recognize which is which, in Opera when you hover them you locate because it shows thumbnails.
 PS.
-I hate the solution of other browsers to make a tab bar that scroll sideways to see more tabs, this is a cumbersome, unnecessary work, a waste of time to find the tabs when you have smarter solutions in Opera (you have the option to wrap tabs into multiple lines or show an extender menu if you prefer).
+I hate the solution of other browsers to make a tab bar that scroll sideways to see more tabs, this is a cumbersome, unnecessary work, a waste of time to find the tabs when you have smarter solutions in Opera (you also have the option to wrap tabs into multiple lines or show an extender menu if you prefer).

 When you close a tab it's completely removed from RAM, so to reopen this tab or the same website in another tab means reloading the website rather than reopening it from RAM, which means it won't be as fast as Opera or other browsers that maintains the data in RAM (RAM was made to be used with useful things like this that increase the overall speed of browsing).

-The use of independent tabs can spend more RAM (the RAM in this case is spent in a sense that I find useless).
-Security flaws and crashes that are supposedly present in browsers that don't apply the sandbox system could be fixed fixed (and they are by other browsers) instead of applying a system that masks the real problem and in the end doesn't prevent crashes and other failures on security / data theft caused by other parts of the software.
+The use of independent tabs can waste more RAM (the RAM in this case is spent in a sense that I find useless).
+Security flaws and crashes that are supposedly present in browsers that don't apply the sandbox system could be fixed (and they are by other browsers) instead of applying a system that masks the real problem and in the end doesn't prevent crashes and other failures on security / data theft caused by other parts of the software.
 Furthermore, even a sandbox system can be broken, Java and Flash run in the sandbox and cause havoc anyway!

 Shortcut browsing / Usability

-Doesn't includes mouse gestures (even with the existence of extensions that add this functionality, they don't take away the trouble of having to install them while another browser is already ready to be used out of the box and have much less negative points than the ones I show in this text).
+Opera has built-in mouse gestures (even with the existence of extensions that add this functionality, they don't take away the trouble of having to install them while another browser is already ready to be used out of the box and have much less negative points than the ones I show in this text).

 Chrome has a good list of keyboard shortcuts but Opera has more (and is customizable).

-Allows adding and modifying the search engines but don't show them as options to search from the context menu of selected text.
+Chrome allows adding and modifying the search engines but don't show them as options to search from the context menu of selected text.